 New Year's Resolution: Make Your CPAP Therapy Work for You

-Are you a brand-new CPAP user and worried about this new nightly treatment?
+Are you a brand-new user of continuous positive airway pressure (CPAP) and worried about this new nightly treatment?

 Consider starting off the new year determined to make CPAP work for you.

-Some things you’ll enjoy once you master PAP:1,2
+Some things you’ll enjoy once you master PAP:1

 - An improved relationship with your bed partner (they’ll also sleep better because you’re no longer snoring or gasping in your sleep)